kalinr/kalins-pdf-creation-station/readme.txt

 *Fixed a minor bug with apostrophes in the filename on the tool page.

 = 4.1 =
 *Added the ability to save documents on the tool page as templates for future use.
+Includes your selected pages.
+*Added tags and categories to the pages and posts datagrid on the tool page.
 *Cleaned up backend handling of AJAX calls, so there is no longer a maximum input length for your options.
 Should hopefully be less prone to errors.
 *Divided contextual help menus on settings and tool pages into two tabs.
 *Upgraded the TCPDF library from 6.0.061 to 6.0.099.
 I think this fixed an issue with transparency in .png images.